ROCm/MIOpen/doc/src/Getting_Started_FusionAPI.md

 miopenStatus_t
 miopenCompileFusionPlan(miopenHandle_t handle, miopenFusionPlanDescriptor_t fusePlanDesc);
 ```
 In order to compile the fusion plan, the user is assumed to have acquired an MIOpen handle object.
 While a fusion plan itself is not bound to a handle object, an instance of a fusion plan that is compiled with a particular handle is bound to the same handle.
-It may be noted that a fusion plan compilation might fail for a number of reasons, moreover it is not assured that a fused version of the kernel would offer any performance improvement over the separately run kernels.
+It may be noted that compilation of a fusion plan might fail for a number of reasons, moreover it is not assured that a fused version of the kernel would offer any performance improvement over the separately run kernels.

 Finally, the compiled fusion plan may be executed with the API call given below passing it the actual data to be processed.